-TASKS STA Status 20.1 Design, Fund, and Ongoing 20.1 Construct Streetscape Ongoing Improvements (continued West Newport Revitalization: · from previous page) The City Council Ad Hoc Neighborhood Revitalization Committee (NRC) prioritized the preparation of a preliminary design of a Capital Improvement Project for beautification of West Coast Highway from the Santa Ana River to the Arches Bridge and of Balboa Boulevard from West Coast Highway to McFadden Square.
+TASKS STATUS 20.1 Design, Fund, and Construct Streetscape Improvements (continued from previous page) West Newport Revitalization: The City Council Ad Hoc Neighborhood Revitalization Committee (NRC) prioritized the preparation of a preliminary design of a Capital Improvement Project for beautification of West Coast Highway from the Santa Ana River to the Arches Bridge and of Balboa Boulevard from West Coast Highway to McFadden Square.
 The NRC established the West Newport Citizen Advisory Panel (CAP) to guide the effort.
 The CAP identified keystones to the project that included the alteration of existing medians, incorporation of sustainable elements, and the addition of lush plantings to soften the look and improve the aesthetics of the area.
 They also expanded the area of focus to include Superior Avenue north of Coast Highway.
 The CAP forwarded a concept layout which included landscaping with varying heights (groundcover, shrubs, and canopy trees), while minimizing hardscape.
 Balboa Boulevard between West Coast Highway and McFadden Square has now been landscaped with water friendly plants and a water-efficient irrigation system.
 Various architectural features have been added near the 26th Street parking lot and entry by West Coast Highway to further beautify and enhance this area of West Newport Beach.
 The next segment of this project will take place on West Coast Highway from the Santa Ana River to Newport Boulevard.
 Concept landscape plans have now been developed, reviewed by the CAP, the public and NRC.
 A Landscape architect has submitted plans to Caltrans for review.
 The plans include new landscaping for medians focusing on drought tolerant plans while limiting hardscape.
 These plans are currently in the review phase with Caltrans.
 Mariners' Mile Revitalization: A draft of the Mariners' Mile Revitalization Master Plan was released in April 2017.
 The Master Plan was scheduled for Planning Commission Study Session on April 20, 2017, but the plan was withdrawn based upon significant concerns expressed by the community.
-Staff believes this is not the appropriate time to pursue the adoption of the Mariners' Mile Revitalization Master Plan and the draft Master Plan may be considered again following the comprehensive General Plan update, scheduled to begin in 2019.
-20.2 Design, Fund, and Construct Waterfront On-hold Promenade A plan was created in 2005 for a walkway from Mariners' Mile to Lido Village along Newport Harbor; however, the plan is on hold due to lack of funding.
+20.2 Design, Fund, and Construct Waterfront Promenade On-hold A plan was created in 2005 for a walkway from Mariners' Mile to Lido Village along Newport Harbor; however, the plan is on hold due to lack of funding.